JankulovskiA/SkateShop/README.md

 ﻿# Skate-Shop

 A basic online shop for buying skateboards and skateboard equipment.
-The shop has separate interface and functionalities for users and admins.
+The shop has a separate interface and functionalities for users and admins.
 Users can see the catalog of the available products and purchase them and admins can modify the products.

 <b>Shop functionalities</b>